tflo/Nude-Again/readme.md

 What for?
 I can create a “Nude” set?

 In my experience, making a “nude” equip set only works in theory.
-It works to nude, but to de-nude you would have to call your equip sets, and often these are not only one but some sets in a row.
+It works to nude, but to de-nude (re-equip) you would have to call your equip sets, and often these are not only one but some sets in a row.
 E.g.: with a base equip set for the class + set for the spec + set for the weapons + set for the legendary you would have to activate 4 equip sets to get back to the state where you have been before nuding.

 Nudist solves this issue by just and simply re-equipping what you had at the point in time when you clicked Nudist.
-It re-equips to _exactly_ what you had at that point in time, it does not know or care about your equip sets, i.e the addon _records_ your actual equips and restores them.
-No fake, no complications, that’s all.
+It re-equips to _exactly_ what you had at that point in time, it does not know or care about your equip sets, i.e the addon memorizes your actual equips and restores them.

 ## Notes on changes since the “old” version by tekkub:

-Since the last version of the Nudist addon dates back to WoW 4 (WotLK), I took the liberty to refresh it a bit and make it work with SL.
+Since the last version of the Nudist addon dates back to 2011 (Cataclysm), I took the liberty to refresh it a bit and make it work with SL.

-Note that the last WotLK version of the addon still “works” with SL, but there was one major issue:
+Note that the last, original WoW 4 version of the addon still “works” with SL, but there was one major issue:

 Trying to re-equip two items that have the same item link (i.e. same item ID and same enchants, may happen with dual-wielded daggers and such) failed without warning.
 (You ended up with just _one_ weapon, either in slot 16 or in slot 17.)